Make Money Side Hustles

 Put your skills to work

 No matter what it is you’re good at, you can likely find odd jobs helping other people by using your skills.
-If you’re handy, enjoy cleaning or running errands, or can help someone get organized, consider offering your services online or around campus.
+If you’re handy, enjoy cleaning or running errands, or can help someone get organized, consider offering your services online or around campus or using TaskRabbit.

-Or if you want to complete simple tasks for cash without leaving your dorm room, check out the task-based work available through crowdsourcing websites.
-You can also advertise your skills on social media or bulletin boards around campus.
+If you prefer simple tasks for cash without leaving your dorm room, check out the task-based work available on Upwork, such as freelance writing, editing, and website design.
+You can also create your own gigs on Fiverr, setting your rates and terms while leveraging Fiverr’s worldwide audience.
+Of course, you can also advertise your skills on social media or bulletin boards around campus.

 Be a brand ambassador

 Enjoy trying new products?
 You might have a blast working as a brand ambassador.
 You could work a sample table or be part of an experiential marketing event (as in: you could dress up in a costume and have a lot of fun).
+Companies love to hire college students because you have nighttime and weekend availability.
 Check Craigslist, local Facebook groups, and your school’s job board for gigs.

 Sell your stuff